-Aesthetically, the black-and-silver Pavilion dv1000t is very similar to its siblings, the 6.7-pound Sony VAIO FJ and a few ounces lighter than the .and the 8.3-pound dv8000z.
+Aesthetically, the black-and-silver Pavilion dv1000t is very similar to its siblings, the 6.7-pound Pavilion dv4000 and the 8.3-pound dv8000z.
 Just like the original Pavilion dv1000, the dv1000t weighs 5.5 pounds (6.3 pounds with its absolutely petite power brick) and measures 13.2 inches wide, 9.3 inches deep, and 1.5 inches thick.
 It's a bit larger and heavier than the Lenovo ThinkPad Z60t and the Sony VAIO FJ and a few ounces lighter than the Dell XPS M140.

 The Pavilion dv1000t's 14.1-inch wide-aspect panel has a 1,280x768 native resolution, as do the panels on the XPS M140, the ThinkPad Z60t, and the VAIO FJ.
 Though we often find HP laptop displays lacking, the Pavilion dv1000t's looks crisp, clear, and bright--considerably brighter than the ThinkPad Z60t's.
 The Pavilion dv1000t's keyboard isn't full size, but it's responsive and comfortable enough to type on.
 The touch pad and the mouse buttons are of average size, and the touch pad features vertical scrolling and a convenient on/off button that lets you disable the pad when it's not in use.